 Admission: Free, no parking fees

 Hoshizuna no Hama means star sand beach, and is so named because the grains of sand found here are shaped like tiny stars.
-However, the sand is actually the skeletons of small one-celled organisms that live among the sea grass.
-This beach offers great snorkeling and swimming, but is rather shallow during low tide.
+The sand is actually the skeletons of small one-celled organisms that live among the sea grass.
+This beach offers nice snorkeling and swimming, but is rather shallow during low tide.
 There are no public facilities at the beach besides the parking lot.

 Yubujima Suigyu Cart Ride